 Benefits of Device Fingerprinting

-First and foremost, device fingerprinting is crucial for behaviour targeting, enabling marketers to identify, track and reach their target customers across all platforms more effectively.
+First and foremost, device fingerprinting is crucial for behavior targeting, enabling marketers to identify, track and reach their target customers across all platforms more effectively.

-Secondly, the technique plays an important part in fighting ad fraud (e.g. invalid traffic detection), as well as preventing fraudulent activities in the e-commerce and bank/financial market segments.
+Secondly, the technique plays an important part in fighting advertising fraud (e.g. invalid traffic detection), as well as preventing online frauds in the e-commerce and bank/financial market segments.

 Controversies around Device Fingerprinting

-One of the biggest concerns, regarding the use of device fingerprinting is that the “fingerprint” can be merged with other user data points, including cookies to eventually create a universal tracker, often referred to as “supercookie.”
+One of the biggest concerns, regarding the use of device fingerprinting is that the “fingerprint” can be merged with other user data points, including cookies and those collected on the social media channels you manage, for instance, to eventually create a universal tracker, often referred to as “supercookie.”

 More importantly, in regard to Data Protection Laws & Regulations, device fingerprinting somewhat collides with the legitimacy of collection of Personal Data (like device ID and/or IP address), e.g. under GDPR.